The best red light therapy devices to shop in 2024, reviewed by our beauty experts

 What is red light therapy?

 Skin professionals have been utilising red light (as well as other wavelengths, including blue and yellow LED) in salons and clinics for years.
-But what is red light therapy, specifically, and how does it benefit your skin?
+But what is red light therapy, specifically, how does light therapy work, and what are the actual benefits of red light therapy to your skin?

 "LED light therapy encourages wound healing, boosts collagen production and kills P-acne bacteria, addressing a multitude of concerns," explains Genevieve Knodell, aesthetic practitioner at Stratum Dermatology Clinic.
 "It's great for skin prep, before or after any procedure to accelerate healing by stimulating collagen and elastin, suppressing melanocyte activity and providing anti-inflammatory benefits that will repair and strengthen the skin."